EgorNikitin1/AI-Solubility/README.md

 # AI Solubility
- Modelling the diffusion process with a cellular automata.
+ Modelling the diffusion process with a cellular automata
 ## Tech
  * Python
  * NumPy